 Extra Special Thanks Dept:

-Thanks to our ‘GSR’ George T. for “The GSR Says” and thank you Mark W. for “Every Month, Every Day…Gratitude“.
-Thanks to Dave Mc. for “Mouse’s Corner.”
-Thank you Anthony S. for the ‘Joke Box’.
+Thanks to our ‘GSR’ John M. for “Meditating the Racing Mind”, Dave Mc. for “Mouse’s Corner” and our Treasurer Mark W. for all your contributions.
 We’re still waiting for YOU gentle reader…Why don’t YOU contribute a short “something?”
 Any length, most any AA related topic.
 Reply now and it will get included next month!